GoogleDeveloper95/Advanced-documentation-browser/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1T-2NyoufZw5nxhQ4MJSYDHhmin1jvMNy
+View My app in AI Studio: https://advanced-documentation-browser.netlify.app/

 ## Run Locally